 Why TQQQ?

-Raincheck Fund focuses on TQQQ because during uptrends, TQQQ often outperforms most of the stocks in the NASDAQ-100 (including the Magnificent Seven).
+Raincheck Fund focuses on TQQQ (the triple-leveraged (+3x) ETF for the NASDAQ-100) because during uptrends TQQQ often outperforms a majority of the stocks in the NASDAQ-100, including the Magnificent Seven.

 It’s no secret that in years past, the returns of the NASDAQ-100 (QQQ) and the S&P 500 (SPY) have been driven mostly by the Magnificent Seven (GOOG/GOOGL, AMZN, AAPL, META, MSFT, NVDA, TSLA).